sensu/sensu-docs/content/sensu-go/5.12/guides/troubleshooting.md

     - entity.system.arch == 'amd64'
 {{< /highlight >}}

 Which would not allow an Ubuntu system to run the asset.
-Instead, the asset would look like:
+Instead, the filter should look like:

 {{< highlight shell >}}
 ...